isabella232/data-workbench.en-1/help/home/c-get-started/c-exp-data-seg-exp/c-mmp-integration.md

 # Master Marketing Profile Export{#master-marketing-profile-export}

-Data Workbench lets you export files to integrate with the Master Marketing Profile as part of an integrated Adobe Marketing Cloud.
+Data Workbench lets you export files to integrate with Profiles and Audiences as part of an integrated Adobe Experience Cloud.

 <a id="section_731922BC8628479198A41EF3EA72F2FF"></a>

-The Master Marketing Profile (MMP) is part of the [Visitor ID service](http://marketing.adobe.com/resources/help/en_US/mcvid/?f=mcvid_service), a core service of the [Adobe Marketing Cloud](http://www.adobe.com/solutions/?f=digital-marketing).
-The MMP allows audiences to be shared across the Marketing Cloud using a unique visitor ID (MCID) that is assigned to every visitor and then used by [Audience Manager](http://marketing.adobe.com/resources/help/en_US/em/).
+Profiles and Audiences is part of the [Experience Cloud Identity Service](https://docs.adobe.com/content/help/en/id-service/using/home.html), a core service of the [!DNL Adobe Experience Cloud].
+The MMP allows audiences to be shared across the Experience Cloud using a unique Experience Cloud ID (ECID) that is assigned to every visitor and then used by [Audience Manager](http://marketing.adobe.com/resources/help/en_US/em/).
 The [!DNL ExportIntegration.exe] application ( [!DNL E:\Server\Scripts]) is employed to generate both MMP and Adobe Target exports.

-**Configuring the FSU Server to use the Master Marketing Profile**
+**Configuring the FSU Server to use Profiles and Audiences**

 1. Access your FSU server.
 1. Open the MMPExport.cfg file. ( [!DNL Server/Admin/Export/MMPExport.cfg]).